hkorre/CarND-BehavioralCloning/README.md

 ### Decision Making
 First the data is flattened.
 Then 3 hidden layers are used, of sizes 100, 50, and 10 neurons.
 Each of these has a ELU activation function.
 Lastly, there is 1 output neuron.

+## Validation
+I validate the model by:
+* Create a generator that only returns back center images and steering angles
+* Run evaluate_generator() which runs feedforward on the images and compares them the steering angle, resulting in a loss value